SheenyxX/SQL_Data_Transformation/README.md

     FROM [gold.fact_sales] f
     LEFT JOIN [gold.dim_products] p
         ON f.product_key = p.product_key
-    WHERE order_date IS NOT NULL                -- Only considers valid dates ),
+    WHERE order_date IS NOT NULL
+),

--- Product Aggregations: Summarizes key metrics at the product level product_aggregations AS (
+product_aggregations AS (
     SELECT
         product_key,